shesek/spark-wallet/doc/reproducible-builds.md

 ### NPM package

 The npm package should be reproducible even without docker.
-It should be sufficient to use node >=v6 and npm v5.4.2 to v5.6.x (preferably node v8.11.3 and npm v5.6.0).
+It should be sufficient to use a recent nodejs release (the official releases are made with nodejs v16.8.0 and npm v7.21.0).
 Run `npm run dist:npm -- --pack-tgz` to create `spark-wallet-[x.y.z]-npm.tgz` in main directory.

 The `npm-shrinkwrap.json` file inside the npm package commits to integrity checksums